ejwilburn/PalaverCore/README.md

 1) Modify the publish task in .vscode/tasks.json to fit your environment.
 2) Open the command pallette and choose Tasks: Run Task then choose publish.
 The output will be placed in the release dir, deploy as needed.

+## Docker Compose

+In order to use Docker Compose, the port in the `urls` property in `appsettings.json` or `appsettings.<Environment>.json` much match the internal port in the `ports` section of the `palavercore` service in `docker-compose.yml`.
+The connection string in app settings must also match the Postgres credentials in the `db` service in `docker-compose-yml` and the `host` must be set to `db`.

 ## Semantic UI Tasks - Ignore Currently

 **gulp build-sui** - rebuild Semantic UI CSS and JS files.